-- · We will ensure all staff are aware of their safeguarding and child protection responsibilities - All staff have appropriate training to ensure they are able to identify children and young people where concerns about their safety and welfare arise. - All staff will be aware of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education, serious violence (including linked to county lines) radicalisation and consensual and nonconsensual sharing of nude and semi -nude images and or videos.
-(KCSiE 2023) - We will ensure all staff and pupils know they can raise issues with the Designated Safeguarding Lead (DSL) (or Deputy DSLs) and that their concerns will be taken seriously. - There will always be a DSL (or Deputy DSL) on site. - All DSLs (or Deputy DSLs) will have appropriate training and understanding of how to manage concerns in an effective way with the welfare of children and young people as their primary focus.
+- We will ensure all staff are aware of, and understand their safeguarding and child protection responsibilities - All staff understand their statutory duties under KCSIE 2024 Part I and Working Together 2024.

+- All staff will receive appropriate, up to date training to training to enable them to identify children and young people who may be at risk of harm or whose welfare may be compromised - All staff will be aware of safeguarding issues that can put children at risk.
+Including, but not limited to, behaviours linked to substance misuse, deliberately missing education, serious violence (including linked to county lines) radicalisation and consensual and nonconsensual image sharing.
+(KCSiE 2024) - We will ensure all staff and pupils feel confident raising issues with the Designated Safeguarding Lead (DSL), or Deputy DSLs, and know that their concerns will be taken seriously and acted upon.
+We will ensure staff and pupils know how to report concerns confidentially (including anonymously) - There will always be a DSL or Deputy DSL, on site during school hours. - All DSLs and Deputy DSLs, will receive specialist, and appropriate training and have a clear understanding of how to manage concerns in an effective way with the welfare of children and young people as their primary focus.
+As a minimum this will be biennial advanced training (per KCSIE 2024 Annex C).